How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 How long should one prepare?

 Ideally, preparation begins 4–6 weeks before the planned surgery.
-During this time, muscles, circulation, nutrition, and mental health can be specifically strengthened.
+During this time, muscles, circulation, nutrition, and mental well-being can be specifically strengthened.

-Even if the appointment is scheduled at short notice, it's worth being active even a few days before the surgery – every step counts.
+However, even if the date is set at short notice, it is worthwhile to become active even a few days before the operation – every step counts.

 Physical preparation for an endoprosthesis